-The City of Stockton has always worked to protect, preserve and document its local heritage.
-Planning for the city's future includes understanding the city's past.
+The City of Stockton works to protect, preserve, and document its local heritage.
+Planning for the City's future includes understanding the city's past.

 Stockton is a large urban center.
 In fact, Stockton is the 13th largest city in the State of California.
-Stockton will grow in the future.
-With that growth, comes new residents, new businesses, new opportunities, and new construction projects.
+And with Stockton's continued growth, comes new residents, new businesses, new opportunities, and new construction projects.
 Today's urban redevelopment is helping to bring the City of Stockton into the 21st century in exciting and dynamic ways.

-Redevelopment can also reveal some unexpected and fascinating things.
-In these pages, you will read about recent archaeological discoveries made in downtown Stockton.
-Sometimes brand new archaeological findings occur when you least expect them.
-Buried beneath our city parking lots and buildings, lies a history that belongs to all of us.
-Redevelopment was involved in these activities in order to complete projects.
+This can also reveal some unexpected and fascinating finds.
+In these pages, read about recent archaeological discoveries made in downtown Stockton.
+Sometimes new archaeological findings, buried beneath our city parking lots and buildings, occur when you least expect it.

 This City of Stockton web page last reviewed on --- 7/14/2015